django-oscar/django-oscar-docdata/README.rst

  * Streets have a limit of 35 characters, so the "Address Line 1" should be truncated.

 * Passing invalid address fields could cause PayPal, VISA or MasterCard transactions to fail.
 * PayPal payments may fail when the "state" field is invalid (e.g. because of a typoo).
-This is a check done by PayPal, Docdata passes the responsability to the merchant (you).
+This is a check done by PayPal.
+Docdata however, passes that responsibility to the merchant (you).
 * The ``<billTo><address><state>`` field is typically ignored.
 Provide it via ``<invoice><shipTo><address><state>``.
 Seriously.
 * The individual payment objects have a status value, but the payment cluster does not.
   This means that there is no global status value to read.